Sweet Social Experiment

 I have also seen enough scientific evidence to know that gender creative socialization has beneficial outcomes.
 Children who grow up without strict gender roles feel free to explore their own identities and grow up to have more egalitarian romantic relationships and contribute equally to household income and parenting; gender equality leads to healthier and happier children and adults and more profitable businesses and more progressive public policies.
 When gender doesn’t dictate or limit people’s experiences – really positive things happen for everybody.

 Let me also clarify that a Gender Creative Parenting approach does not mean that Zoomer has a life absent of gender.
 In fact it is quite the contrary.
 Zoomer's dad, Brent, is a cisgender man and I, Zoomer's mom, am a cisgender woman.
 Brent and I have a very egalitarian relationship and equally share parenting.
 Z will be exposed to all types of toys, clothing, media, and experiences.
 Zoomer will have a kitchen set and a chemistry set – because those things are not at odds with each other in our minds, and let’s face it – cooking is totally a science experiment anyway.
 They will have baby dolls and Star Wars Lego; fingernail polish and sports equipment.
 The color pallet of Z’s wardrobe is not limited nor are their options for haircuts and styles.
 Because both Brent and I have both had our ears pierced, we imagine Zoomer will probably want their ears pierced too at some point (but they'll have to make a convincing case they can keep their little earrings clean!)
 Gender Creative means Zoomer is free to explore gender and assign themself a gender if they so desire.
-It is more likely than not that Zoomer will identify as a boy or a girl when they are very young – and if and when that happens, we will continue to encourage fluidity and creativity and support their gender identity and expression – however conforming or non-conforming it may be.
+When Zoomer self identifies with a gender, we will use whatever pronouns they want us to and we’ll continue to encourage fluidity and creativity and support their gender identity and expression – however conforming or non-conforming it may be.

 Experiments have expected outcomes.
 So what results do people think our “social experiment” will produce?
 Are people worried our child will learn the importance of consent and bodily autonomy?
 Are people concerned that our child will grow up feeling empowered to pursue any interest they may have and express themself emotionally and creatively without fear of stigmatization?
 Or that they’ll treat people as unique individuals without relying on stereotypes?
 Not a bad outcome if I do say so myself.